Holocaust and Genocide Studies, Certificate

 Certificate Awarded: Holocaust and Genocide Studies (Certificate)

-The program also allows students to engage in experiential opportunities at public-facing organizations dedicated to Holocaust and genocide awareness and education.
+The program also enables students to engage in experiential opportunities at public-facing organizations dedicated to Holocaust and genocide awareness and education.

 Degree Requirements